dodona-edu/dodona-edu.github.io/en/tested-judge/json/README.md

 [values](#values).

 #### Identifier
-An identifier is a string that repressents a variable.
+An identifier is a string that represents a variable.

 #### FunctionCall
 The *FunctionCall*-object represents a function call.